openmrs/openmrs-contrib-rest-api-docs/Person/persons.md

 ### Delete a person name sub resource

-* Delete or retire a target name sub resource by its UUID.Returns a `404 Not Found` status if attribute not exists.
+* Delete or void a target name sub resource.
+Returns a `404 Not Found` status if attribute not exists.
 If user not logged in to perform this action, a `401 Unauthorized` status returned.

  ```console